EemeliAli-Kippari/KaliTools-tips/README.md

 https://github.com/bitsadmin/wesng - WES-NG, check for exploits on the attacking machine https://github.com/itm4n/PrivescCheck - Check for privileges with powershell https://www.guballa.de/substitution-solver  -Solve subsitution ciphers

+By default credentials for a web server can be stored in a ".htpasswd" file.